se-edu/learningresources/contents/testing/security-testing.md

 [^3]: [Breakdown by SoftwareTestingHelp.com](https://www.softwaretestinghelp.com/how-to-test-application-security-web-and-desktop-application-security-testing-techniques/): A breakdown of security testing into common attack vectors and recommended tools.
 [^4]: [Wikipedia Article on Security Testing](https://en.wikipedia.org/wiki/Security_testing): Coverage on the abstract concepts of security testing and the taxonomy involved.
 [^5]: [2017 Cost of Data Breach Study](https://www.ibm.com/downloads/cas/ZYKLN2E3): IBM sponsored report for a study on the cost of data breaches in 2017.
+[^6]: [OWASP Top 10 Examples](https://medium.com/@cxosmo/owasp-top-10-real-world-examples-part-1-a540c4ea2df5): Real examples of what might happen if Security Testing is overlooked.
-[^6]: [Overview by Guru99.com](https://www.guru99.com/what-is-security-testing.html): A brief summary of Security Testing and it's role in Software Testing.
+[^7]: [Overview by Guru99.com](https://www.guru99.com/what-is-security-testing.html): A brief summary of Security Testing and it's role in Software Testing.
-[^7]: [OWASP Secure Coding Practices](https://www.owasp.org/images/0/08/OWASP_SCP_Quick_Reference_Guide_v2.pdf): A quick reference guide for secure coding practices.
+[^8]: [OWASP Secure Coding Practices](https://www.owasp.org/images/0/08/OWASP_SCP_Quick_Reference_Guide_v2.pdf): A quick reference guide for secure coding practices.

 </div>